-- 12.1 OR shall establish a good control environment with a positive attitude towards internal control and appropriate assessment of significant risks that may impact the company's objectives, goals and success.
+12.1 OR shall establish a good control environment with a positive attitude towards internal control and appropriate assessment of significant risks that may impact the company's objectives, goals and success.
 OR shall set up appropriate control for all levels and functions of the entity and provide adequate, reliable, and appropriate information technology and communication to both internal and external parties.
-OR shall create a monitoring and evaluation system to ensure that internal controls are being implemented appropriately, support the company goals, and continually improve to reflect changing circumstances. - 12.
-2 OR shall establish dedicated units directly responsible for risk assessment and risk management; internal control assessment and compliance reviews.
+OR shall create a monitoring and evaluation system to ensure that internal controls are being implemented appropriately, support the company goals, and continually improve to reflect changing circumstances.

+12.2 OR shall establish dedicated units directly responsible for risk assessment and risk management; internal control assessment and compliance reviews.
 Those units shall recommend improvements in internal controls to suit changing circumstances, business environments and risk factors.
 Senior and middle executives, together will all levels of employees shall fully cooperate with the implementation of such recommendations for improvement.

+12. 3 The Audit Committee shall review the internal control system, risk management system and internal audit system.
+The annual performance of the Audit Committee shall be reported to the Board of Directors and disclosed in OR's 56-1 One

+Report.

-- 12.3 The Audit Committee shall review the internal control system, risk management system and internal audit system.
-The annual performance of the Audit Committee shall be reported to the Board of Directors and disclosed in OR's 56-1 One Report. - 12.4 OR shall establish an independent unit which directly reports to the Audit Committee.
-This independent unit shall perform efficient internal audit and shall be adequately resourced with qualified Internal Auditors and operate under the Code of Ethics for Internal Audit Professions. - 12.5 OR shall educate personnel to understand and cooperate with internal control, risk management, and internal audit systems.
-Transaction reports shall be regular, precise, accurate, consistent, up-to-date and appropriately reviewed to ensure that the process is strictly followed. - 12.6 OR personnel shall support and provide accurate information to the Office of Internal Audit, as well as the Company's internal and external auditors.
+12.4 OR shall establish an independent unit which directly reports to the Audit Committee.
+This independent unit shall perform efficient internal audit and shall be adequately resourced with qualified Internal Auditors and operate under the Code of Ethics for Internal Audit Professions.

+12.5 OR shall educate personnel to understand and cooperate with internal control, risk management, and internal audit systems.
+Transaction reports shall be regular, precise, accurate, consistent, up-to-date and appropriately reviewed to ensure that the process is strictly followed.

+12.6 OR personnel shall support and provide accurate information to the Office of Internal Audit, as well as the Company's internal and external auditors.
 OR personnel are responsible for the accuracy of financial information and must report any mistakes or suspicious cases immediately.

-13. Ethics for Receiving and Offering Gifts, Treating, or Other Benefits cause conflicts of interest.
+13. Ethics for Receiving and Offering Gifts, Treating, or Other Benefits

+OR conducts its business with adherence to good corporate governance principles while observing business ethics and transparency.
+OR treats all stakeholders equally and avoids any act that may lead to discrimination or may cause conflicts of interest.
 In this regard, OR sets no gifts or other benefits policy because the gifts or other benefits may bring about difficulty or effects on performance.
 The objective of this policy is to establish a higher standard for business practices in the hope of having all employees perform to the best of their ability without expecting benefits.